-the RFP and any other unspecified cost required to provide Specialty Products.
-Describe any one-time or set-up charges, fees and include all INSTRUCTIONS: Proposer will complete Attachment A-1 to describe the overall pricing structure for the products and services described in other fees or charges that will be or could be charged.
+INSTRUCTIONS: Proposer will complete Attachment A-1 to describe the overall pricing structure for the products and services described in the RFP and any other unspecified cost required to provide Specialty Products.
+Describe any one-time or set-up charges, fees and include all other fees or charges that will be or could be charged.
 Institutional Participants will not recognize or accept any charges/fees that are not specified in the proposal.
-All fees not currently listed should be added to Attachment A.1 and fully defined.
+All fees not currently listed should be added to Attachment A-1 and fully defined.

 - 1. For each Item Number, Proposer must complete Column D. - 2.
-If not quoting on an Item indicate "no bid" in Column D. 3.
+If not quoting on an Item indicate "no bid" in Column D. - 3.
 If waiving a fee, indicate "waived" in Column D.

-Specialty Products Item Item Task/Description Unit Unit Price 101 Specialty Chemical A (12 per case/gallon bottles).
-Per case € 102 Specialty Chemical B. (6 per case/ 500ml bottles) Per Case € 103 Research Widgets Type 2 each € 104 Research Widgets-Type 1 (Animal use only) each \$ 105 105 Specialty Packaging-Environmental Containers each \$
+Specialty Products ltem Task/Description Unit Unit Price 101 Specialty Chemical A (12 per case/gallon bottles).
+Per case \$ 02 Specialty Chemical B. (6 per case/ 500ml bottles) Per Case \$ 103 Research Widgets Type 2 each \$ 104 Research Widgets- Type 1 (Animal use only) each \$ 105 Specialty Packaging-Environmental Containers each \$